Davi-Massaru/iris-argus/README.md

 - IRIS-native authentication, authorization, and persistence.

 This repository currently delivers an MVP.
 It is not a general-purpose autonomous operations platform, a notification service, or a complete observability suite.

+The current MVP implements the agent editor, shared tool governance, manual and interval-based execution, IRIS persistence, report inspection, and per-call evidence.
+The broader `AI_*` schema contains foundations for future alerting, proposals, routines, memory, and richer workflows; those foundation tables should not be confused with active MVP features.
+Today, an agent can still invoke approved SysAdmin task operations and other mutating endpoints, as demonstrated below, but deterministic alert delivery is not yet a standalone subsystem.

 ## Current Capabilities